-Adams State took control of the second half, taking a two-point lead with 7:08 left on the clock and not relinquishing that lead until the final seconds.
+Adams State took control early in the second half, taking a two-point lead with 7:08 left on the clock and not relinquishing that lead until the final seconds.

 Bonnie Barbee led the Rams in scoring with a total of 17 points and was a major contributor in the Rams come-from-behind win.

-“Honestly I was just hoping they (three-pointers) were going to go in,” said Barbee.
+“Honestly I was just hoping (the three-pointers) were going to go in,” said Barbee.
 “I just got lucky.”

 On the other side of the court, Adams State’s Ver Jo Bustos was hard to stop for the Rams defense; scoring a game high 26 points for the Grizzles and adding to an 8-0 run that put her team up by four with 6:40 left in the game.

 “She was good, with a really fast release, and she hit shots that were right in our face,” said Cornell.

 Adams State, who finished last season at 16-12 in Division II play, was tough competition for the Rams in their first exhibition game.